 10 dried curry leaves

 Small saucepan with a thick bottom

-In a large saucepan, place 500ml of water with the roughly chopped large onion, coconut milk, tomato, red chilli, turmeric, ground cumin and coriander and bring up to the boil
+In a large saucepan, place 500ml of water with the lentils, roughly chopped large onion, coconut milk, tomato, red chilli, turmeric, ground cumin and coriander and bring up to the boil

 Stir well, reduce the heat to a simmer and cook for around 25 minutes, stirring occasionally until the lentils are cooked to a soft mush.